aberardinelli/vananabuild/README.md

 *Example: 3x1u, 1.25u, 1.5u, 1.5u, 1.25u, 3x1u layout*
 ![Two 1.25u keys and two 1.5u keys used in center](images/keys_125-15-15-125.jpg)

-Place the short spacers over the 14 bolt holes in the top of the PCB, with washers underneath to protect the PCB.

 Now place the plate over the PCB, ensuring
 * the 14 bolt holes line up
-* each switch's pins go through the corresponding PCB holes undamanged, and
+* each switch's pins go through the corresponding PCB holes undamaged, and
 * any rotary encoders fit through their spots on the plate.

-Insert the bolts to hold the spacers in place.

-*View from top of PCB/plate (bolts not placed yet in this image)*
+*View from top of PCB/plate*
 ![Switches placed and aligned with plate](images/switches_placed.jpg)

-*View from bottom of PCB/plate (bolts not placed yet in this image)*
+*View from bottom of PCB/plate*
 ![Switches and rotary encoder soldered](images/switches_soldered.jpg)